decred/dcrwallet/README.md

-While the entire program will only run on Windows (WPF is Windows-specific), a significant portion of the code not dealing with graphical layer (the Bitcoin and RPC code) are written in portable C# and should be reusable on any operating system.
+While the entire program will only run on Windows (WPF is Windows-specific), a significant portion of the code not dealing with graphical layer (the Bitcoin and RPC code) is written in portable C# and should be reusable on any operating system.

 Things are just getting started and there is much work left to do.
 Check out